 Sending out cards or going out of your way to let a client know that they are appreciated is an excellent way to help build a relationship.

 One good way to build a relationship with a client is to listen to the things that are most important to them.
 In order to do this, a bit of fact-finding is necessary.
-To help with this process, Dunham offers a Discussion Deck that is meant to help the financial advisor learn about their client’s most important financial goals.
+To help with this process, Dunham offers a Discussion Deck that is geared to help financial advisors learn about their client’s most important financial goals.

 Need a copy of this post for your compliance office?
 Click here to download the PDF.Subscribe to the Dunham Blog